cometbft/cometbft/spec/mempool/gossip/dog.md

 > introduces vulnerabilities that could destabilize nodes.
 For example, an attacker could exploit
 > this mechanism by sending bursts of numerous small transactions to a node, causing the node to
 > trigger `adjustRedundancy` too frequently.
 This results in the near-continuous activation of
-> `HaveTx` messages, leading nodes to repeatedly alternating between sending `HaveTx` and `Reset`
+> `HaveTx` messages, leading nodes to repeatedly alternating between sending `HaveTx` and
-> messages.
-On testnets, we have observed that nodes continue to operate normally, except that
+> `ResetRoute` messages.
+On testnets, we have observed that nodes continue to operate normally,
-> bandwidth does not decrease as expected.
+> except that bandwidth does not decrease as expected.

 ## Parameters